 We have also joined the UN Global Compact.
 Global Compact is the UN's principles for responsible business, based on ten principles in the areas of human rights, labor standards, environment and anti-corruption, standards all responsible companies should follow.
 By joining the Global Compact the companies emphasize that one does its best to conduct its business in line with the ten principles.

-By the end of 2018, the total number of employees in the group was 4 260.
-Sweden had 661 employees, the three Baltic countries in total 736 and Norway 2 863 employees.
+At the end of 2020, the total number of employees in the group was 4.078, a decrease of 204 during the year.
+Sweden had 629 employees, the three countries in the Baltics a total of 553 and Norway 2.896 employees.